-Ms. Wilson is Chief Marketing Officer at Rubrik, Inc., a cloud data management company, since June 2017.
-She has over 20 years of experience in driving go-to-market strategies for large, medium, and hyper-growth start ups.
-She has held marketing leadership roles with some of the technology industry's most influential companies, including Cisco, SAP, SuccessFactors, PeopleSoft/Oracle, Okta, and FireEye.
-Prior to Rubrik, from October 2016 to June 2017, Ms. Wilson was Executive Vice President and from August 2013 to June 2017, Chief Marketing Officer of cyber security company FireEye, where she helped launch FireEye's initial public offering and was responsible for the company's global marketing initiatives including corporate, product, and technical marketing, global communications, and field enablement.

-The Board has concluded that Ms. Wilson is qualified to serve as a director of the Company due to her extensive experience in driving go-to-market strategies for enterprise technology companies.
+Ms. Wilson was formerly Chief Marketing Officer at Rubrik, Inc., a cloud data management company, a role she held since June 2017.
+She has over 20 years of experience in driving go-to-market strategies for large, medium, and hyper-growth start-ups.
+She has held marketing leadership roles with some of the technology industry's most influential companies, including Cisco Systems, SAP, SuccessFactors, PeopleSoft/Oracle, Okta, and FireEye, Inc. Prior to Rubrik, from October 2016 to June 2017, Ms. Wilson was Executive Vice President and from August 2013 to June 2017, Chief Marketing Officer of cyber security company FireEye, where she helped launch FireEye's initial public offering and was responsible for the company's global marketing initiatives including corporate, product, and technical marketing, global communications, and field enablement.
+SPECIFIC QUALIFICATIONS AND SKILLS: The Board has concluded that Ms. Wilson is qualified to serve as a director of the Company due to her extensive experience in driving go-to-market strategies for enterprise technology companies.
 The Board can leverage Ms. Wilson's marketing experience to help Paychex with the development and execution of go-to-market strategies to effectively differentiate the Company in a highly competitive and constantly evolving industry.
 Ms. Wilson has experience at global companies and can provide insight on any expansion of the Company's global presence.